Caterham Cars: Location

 Until 1987 the offices, factory and showroom of Caterham Cars were located in the town of Caterham, Surrey.

 In 1987, the production and administration of the company moved to a new factory in Dartford, Kent.

 Caterham Cars retained a Caterham South showroom and servicing facility in the town of Caterham adjacent to the railway station until February 2013.
 The Caterham dealership closed after the premises were sold for development and the showroom relocated to temporary facilities in Crawley.
 Additionally the Caterham Midlands showroom operates outside Leicester.

 In 2012 elements of Caterham Cars moved into a new facility in Leafield, Oxfordshire, where it is expected the new models of cars to be produced in the future will be developed and built.
 This new facility was formerly used by the Arrows F1 team and the Super Aguri F1 team.
 The Leafield site also accommodated the Caterham F1 team, which moved from its original base in Hingham, Norfolk and competed in Formula One between the 2012 and 2014 seasons.

+In 2024 Caterham Cars moved production to a brand new facility, still in Dartford, Kent.

 Caterham 21

-In 1994 Caterham also produced a model called the '21'.
+In 1994 Caterham produced a model called the '21'.
 Mechanically the 21 was very similar to the 7, using a modified 7 spaceframe chassis with a new GRP roadster-style body, including a wrap-around windscreen and fold-away fabric hood (convertible top) manufactured by Oxted Trimming Company.

 The 21 benefited from a considerably stiffer setup than a 7, due to the work on the chassis and having a full body.
 Comfort was introduced in the same minimalist style as the 7, adding just enough to make it a proper roadster without adding too much weight.

 Caterham, however, underestimated the effort involved in creating a completely new car and took far too long from its inception to deliver the first customer cars, seeing many people who had placed deposits defect to the Lotus Elise and other vehicles.
 Early ones were used as "prototypes", leaving customers to help iron out some of the foibles of the new car.

 The 21 never sold particularly well, with only 48 ever made.
 It had moderate racing success in the Belcar 24-hour series in Europe and is credited with helping Caterham develop the widetrack setup used in SVs (amongst other developments) and the CSR's sweeping interior is reminiscent of the original 21 design.